 1. Use your normal broom to sweep up the big stuff.

 Sweep as you normally would.
 There is always a lot to sweep up with 2 little girls.

 2. Dry mop your floor with the Norwex dry mop.

 Dust from outside can enter your home in many ways.
 Dry mopping regularly minimizes the amount of dust on your floors that could be picked up by airflow and carried to all other surfaces.
 Dust from outside can enter your home in many ways.
 Generally the less dust you have in your home, the fewer allergens you will also be exposed to.

 The Norwex dry mop pads employs a static charge that attracts dust to the mop like a magnet.
 The pads are statically charged attracting dirt, dust, pet hair, crumbs, micro particles and 99.9% of the germs and dirt on your floor – like a silent vacuum cleaner.

 3. Wet mop your floor with the Norwex wet mop.

-Moisten the antibacterial microfiber Wet Mop Pad under running tap water.
+Moisten the microfiber Wet Mop Pad under running tap water.
 Wring out well by hand before attaching it to the base (Make sure you use minimal moisture on laminate and wood flooring to prevent streaks and swelling.).

 Mop around the edges from the furthest point then mop toward the door, keeping the leading edge of the mop forward at all times.
 You can spray more water with a spray bottle if necessary (you can also use a little vinegar/water mixture if you have a really tough spot, but I don’t find this necessary too often).